vivajohn/angexamples/README.md

 # angexamples
-Angular with examples of things I can reuse when needed
+Angular project with examples of things I can reuse when needed